ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-sorting/index.md

 ## Custom Group Sorting

-By default, any sort `comparator` defined on a column that used to group rows by will also be used by the Group Column.
+By default, any sort `comparator` defined on a column that is used to group rows by will also be used by the Group Column.
 For example, consider the following column definition:

 <snippet>